 IV.
 Quality Assurance

 At this time, MCBH collects such outcome measures as the PHQ-9, GAD-7, CANS, and ACEs from clients.
-As part of the Department’s ongoing racial equity training with Dr. Jei Africa, staff are participating in a iefpre/post-test regarding their understanding of cultural competence and comfort having such conversations with fellow staff members.
+As part of the Department’s ongoing racial equity training with Dr. Jei Africa, staff are participating in a brief pre/post-test regarding their understanding of cultural competence and comfort having such conversations with fellow staff members.

 In terms of the process for reviewing grievances and appeals related to cultural competency Mono County Behavioral Health is committed to addressing issues regarding cultural competency grievances and appeals in an expedient and appropriate manner.
 The department is also committed to providing several avenues to file an issue: